mats-bergstrom/svg2scad/README.md

 | -d | Enable debug prints. |
 | -dL <double> | Set delta length (in mm) used in splines.
 Default is 2.0. |

+Only polygons with a label (set in "Object Properties" e.g. with the "inkscape:label" attribute) are translated to scad XY paths.
+The string value label of the polygon is used in the name of the scad XY path variable.

 # Internals
 ## Overview